-In 2010, as part of a site inspection for UXO-0001, geophysical investigations were performed to determine the potential presence or suggested absence of MEC along a portion of a privately owned beach and in the sediment in the underwater environment to a distance of approximately 600 feet from the shoreline.
+In 2010, as part of a site inspection for UXO-01, geophysical investigations were performed to determine the potential presence or suggested absence of MEC along a portion of a privately owned beach and in the sediment in the underwater environment to a distance of approximately 600 feet from the shoreline.
 These investigations included a terrestrial digital geophysical mapping (DGM) survey and a marine hydrographic and geophysical survey using three methods: 1) bathymetric survey using a multi-beam ecosounder and a single-beam ecosounder; 2) marine gradiometer array; and 3) a towed electromagnetic induction array.
 Results of the surveying identified hundreds of terrestrial and marine geophysical anomalies.
 However, it was not possible to determine whether the sources of the geophysical anomalies are munitions-related items without visual confirmation.

-A Final SI report was completed for UXO-0001 in July 2013.
-In October 2014, the Navy in agreement with EPA and MDE split up the land and water portions for UXO-0001.
-UXO-0001 was redefined as comprising of the land portion only and the near-shore water portion was incorporated into MRP Site UXO-0003, Former Water Ranges, which includes the waters around NAS Patuxent River.
-A revised Explosive Safety Submittal (ESS) and revised EE/CA for UXO-0001 were completed in February 2018 to remove use of Advanced Geophysical Classification (AGC) geophysical techniques and replace with regular electromagnetic or EM geophysical techniques.
+A Final SI report was completed for UXO-01 in July 2013.
+In October 2014, the Navy in agreement with EPA and MDE split up the land and water portions for UXO-01.
+UXO-01 was redefined as comprising of the land portion only and the near-shore water portion was incorporated into MRP Site UXO-03, Former Water Ranges, which includes the waters around NAS Patuxent River.
+A revised Explosive Safety Submittal (ESS) and revised EE/CA for UXO-01 were completed in February 2018 to remove use of Advanced Geophysical Classification (AGC) geophysical techniques and replace with regular electromagnetic or EM geophysical techniques.
 This decision was made by the Navy so 100% anomaly removal could be performed instead of selected anomalies using AGC.
 An action memorandum was signed for the NTCRA doing 100% anomaly removal in May 2018.
 A public meeting was held with the Navy, local community, and residences in September 2018.
 The NTCRA was completed between October 2018 and December 2018.
-No MEC items or Material Potentially Presenting an Explosive Hazard (MPPEH) were discovered in the land portion of UXO-0001.
+No MEC items or Material Potentially Presenting an Explosive Hazard (MPPEH) were discovered in the land portion of UXO-01.
 The construction closeout report for the NTCRA was completed in April 2020.
 The RI/FS report was finalized in March 2022 with EPA's recommendations for ICs, including Five-Year Reviews, community outreach, notification, and education.
+The PRAP for UXO-01 was completed in March 2023 and a public meeting was held on March 8, 2023.
+Currently, the Navy is working on comments received by EPA on the draft ROD.

-Currently, the Navy is working on the PRAP which will be sent for EPA and MDE reviews.
-An action ROD for ICs at UXO-0001 will be completed in the future.
-Site No. Relative Risk Desktop Evaluation PA/SI RI/FS PRAP ROD RD RA LTM IRA Response Complete UXO-0002 OU-1 Former Pistol Range Medium 2010- 2013 2015- 2024 2025 2026 2020- 2021 UXO-0002 OU-2 Former Skeet Ranges Medium 2010- 2013 2016- 2024 TBD TBD TBD
+Site No. Relative Risk Desktop Evaluation PA/SI RI/FS PRAP ROD RD RA LTM IRA Response Complete UXO-02 OU-1 Former Pistol Range Medium 2010- 2013 2015- 2024 2025 2026 2020- 2021 UXO-02 OU-2 Former Skeet Ranges Medium 2010- 2013 2016- 2024 TBD TBD TBD

-4.1.2 UXO-0002-Former Pistol Range (OU-1)/Skeet Ranges (OU-2)
+4.1.2 UXO-02-Former Pistol Range (OU-1)/Former Skeet Ranges (OU-2)

-UXO-0002 consists of three former Small Arms Ranges (SARs), including one former Pistol Range and two former Skeet Ranges, all located in the northwest portion of the NAS (Figure 4).
+UXO-02 consists of three former Small Arms Ranges (SARs), including one former Pistol Range and two former Skeet Ranges, all located in the northwest portion of the NAS (Figure 4).